 But Jesus gave her no reply, not even a word.
 Then his disciples urged him to send her away.
 "Tell her to go away," they said.
 "She is bothering us with all her begging."

 Then Jesus said to the woman, "I was sent only to help God's lost sheep — the people of Israel."

 — Matthew 15:21-24 NLT

-Jesus' mission was expressly to the Jewish people.
-Yet as the leaders of the Jews reject him, there are seekers who come searching for the Messiah.
+Jesus' earthly mission was expressly to the Jewish people.
+Yet, as the leaders of the Jews reject him, there are non-Jewish seekers who come searching for the Messiah.
 They will not be put off just because they are not Jewish.

 Here is a woman who had no right to the blessings of the Jewish people, yet she greets Jesus with Messianic titles and calls him Lord three times in today's verses and the following ones!
 Unlike the "religious" leaders, she is an earnest seeker.
 She is the reminder that seekers can find, even when the time is not right.
-As the following verses show, her faith is great, like another Gentile we meet in this Gospel.
-(Matt.
-15:21-28) Both are reminiscent of God's love for foreigners trumpeted in the Law, the prophets (Isaiah 56:1-8), in the book of Jonah, and in the small book of Ruth.
+As the following verses show (Matthew 15:25-28), her faith is great, like another Gentile we meet in this gospel (Matthew 8:5-13).
+Both are reminiscent of God's love for foreigners trumpeted in the law, in the prophets (Isaiah 56:1-8), in the book of Jonah, and in the small book of Ruth.
 They are reminders that Jesus' ultimate mission is to the whole world.